infamousjoeg/instruqt/tracks/conjur.org/secure-ansible-automation/01-typical-playbook/assignment.md

 **Inventory File**

-First, check out the inventory file on the `Inventory File` tab.
+First, check out the inventory file on the "Code Editor" tab.
 This is a common example of how inventory files hold connection information and secrets for Ansible to make connections to remote hosts.

 **Playbook**

 Next, review the insecure-playbook.yml Ansible playbook file to see what commands we'll be running in it.

-Once you're ready, run the `ansible-playbook` command below to run the playbook file against the remote hosts declared in the inventory file:
+Once you're ready, run the `ansible-playbook` command below on the "Terminal" tab to run the playbook file against the remote hosts declared in the inventory file:

 ```
 ansible-playbook -i insecure-playbook/inventory insecure-playbook/insecure-playbook.yml